danaikorre/dsmanufacturing.github.io/course_content/tutorials.md

 # Tutorials

+**Please remember that while strongly encouraged, participation in tutorials and all other interactive sessions are OPTIONAL**.
+Please note the following guidelines, which take into account feedback from interaction with participants and the constraints inherent to a virtual classroom.
+Please note also you **MUST** submit all [assignments](assessment.md) whether you attend tutorials or not.

 ## General Guidelines

 1. Tutorials will **start on time**.
 Please sign in ~5min in advance to minimise disruption to the rest of the class.
 Most sessions will start with a brief central classroom discussion, Q&A and/or prep for the session's activities.